Updated on 26 May 2020 with contributions from our Chief Scientist Claire Shortt

 The doctor uses these test results to see how well the FODMAP was absorbed.
 For example, if a person digests lactose well, their hydrogen levels will remain low throughout the lactose breath test, as shown below.

 But a person with issues absorbing lactose will see a spike in their hydrogen levels.
-This indicates that the lactose reached the large intestine and is being fermented by bacteria there.
+This indicates that the lactose was not digested fully and so, it reached the large intestine and is being fermented by the gut bacteria.

 AIRE and hydrogen breath testing

 FoodMarble’s AIRE is a digestive tracker that allows you to take hydrogen breath tests at home.
-AIRE is not a medical device like the ones in hospitals, but it is based on this approach.
+AIRE is not a medical device like the ones in hospitals, but uses very similar technology.
 We wanted to develop a personal, portable device that you can use to check the hydrogen levels in your breath.
 It comes with an iPhone and Android app so you can view your results instantly, and also lets you track other things that can affect your digestive symptoms, like stress and sleep.

 Of course, you should always consult a doctor first if you have severe digestive issues or concerns about your digestive health.
 We’re excited to give people the opportunity to track their breath hydrogen levels as a step towards better understanding their digestion.
 You can learn more about how the AIRE Food Challenge feature works here.